stellarshenson/henryk-analysis/README.md

 The recordings are processed, information is extracted, and they will be delivered through various channels such as text, videos, and stories.
 These may eventually reach my son despite the current barriers of fear and hatred.

 As a side effect of my work on AI and automation, I have built a powerful statistical reasoning framework for my court case, accumulating objective evidence that is hard to dispute.
-By making this project public, I aim to claim transparency and share the tools, methods, and methodologies I used to make this happen.
+By making this project public, I aim also to claim transparency and share the tools, methods, and methodologies I used to make this happen.

 ![Father's project for son](./.res/father_project_for_son3.WEBP)

-I hope that the statistical analysis of the available data will reveal patterns of his mother's behavior that I can present to the court as evidence.
+I hope that the statistical analysis of the available data will reveal parental alienation patterns that I can use to help my son and restore our connection.

 ## Components
 Currently, the following components of the analysis have been developed: